Heat equation and Schr\"{o}dinger equation with translation invariance on the infinite-dimensional vector space $\mathbb R^\infty$

 {\bf Proof:} From Lemma 50, Lemma 51 and Proposition 13, for any $\varphi\in H^1(\mathbb R^\infty)$, $\langle \tau_a u-\tau_a(\triangle_{\mathbb R^\infty}u), \varphi\rangle_{L^2(\mathbb R^\infty)} =\langle (1-\triangle_{\mathbb R^\infty})u, \tau_{-a}\varphi\rangle_{L^2(\mathbb R^\infty)} =\langle u, \tau_{-a}\varphi\rangle_{H^1(\mathbb R^\infty)}$

 $=\langle \tau_a u, \varphi\rangle_{H^1(\mathbb R^\infty)}$ holds.
 So, $\tau_a u=(1-\triangle_{\mathbb R^\infty})^{-1} (\tau_a u-\tau_a(\triangle_{\mathbb R^\infty}u))$ holds.

 $\blacksquare$

-{\bf Remark:} (1) Gross ([1]) considered Laplace operator on infinite-dimensional real Hilbert space.
-Gross Laplacian is translation invariant.
-However, Gross Laplacian is not a self-adjoint operator.
+{\bf Remark:} (1) Gross ([4]) considered an analog on infinite-dimensional real Hilbert space of the Laplacian.
+Of course, $\mathbb R^\infty$ is not Hilbert space.
+It is translation invariant.
+However, it is not a self-adjoint operator.

-(2) For $p\in[1,+\infty)$, let $L_p$ be Ornstein-Uhlenbeck operator in $L^p(\mu)$ with respect to Wiener measure $\mu$. $L_p$ is a generator of a contraction semigroup and one of the main characters in Malliavin calculus (e.g., [4]). $L_2$ is a self-adjoint operator corresponding to infinite-dimensional Dirichlet form (e.g., [3]).
+(2) For $p\in[1,+\infty)$, let $L_p$ be Ornstein-Uhlenbeck operator in $L^p(\mu)$ with respect to Wiener measure $\mu$.
+Of course, it may be more appropriate to think of $L_p$ as an analog of Ornstein-Uhlenbeck operator on $\mathbb R^n$, rather than as an analog of Laplace operator on $\mathbb R^n$. $L_p$ is a generator of a contraction semigroup and one of the main characters in Malliavin calculus (e.g., [10]). $L_2$ is a self-adjoint operator corresponding to infinite-dimensional Dirichlet form (e.g., [9]).
 However, $L_p$ is not translation invariant.

 $\square$